brandonyee-cs/StockTrackOnline-ARCHIVED/README.md

 - **Economic Calendar**: The economicCalendar feature provides information about upcoming economic events that could impact the stock market.
 This can be useful for investors who want to stay informed about market-moving events.

-- **Price Prediction**: The LSTM model in the priceprediction feature uses historical stock price data to predict future prices.
+- **Price Projections**: The LSTM model in the priceprediction feature uses historical stock price data to predict future prices.
 This can be useful for investors who want to forecast potential price movements.

 - **News**: The news feature (currently in development) will provide the latest news related to a specific stock or the stock market in general.
 This can be useful for investors who want to stay updated on news that could impact their investments.